continuum-kevin/dcdocker4/README.md

 cd into that directory, and then build using composer to the 'wwwroot' directory inside of your 'dcdocker4' directory:

 `composer create-project contentacms/contenta-jsonapi-project [path_to_your_dcdocker4_dir]/dcdocker4/wwwroot --stability dev --no-interaction`

+If you get an out of memory error, increase php's memory limit: https://getcomposer.org/doc/articles/troubleshooting.md#memory-limit-errors

+Once composer finishes, visit localhost:8090, and you should get the Drupal install screen.
+For the database options, choose the "contenta" database you created earlier, and open the "advanced" options and change "host" from "localhost" to "mysqldb", as this is the hostname where the database will be available in the docker-created network.

+install errors:
+The specified file core/modules/media/images/icons/audio.png could not be moved/copied because the destination directory is not properly configured.
+This may be caused by a problem with file or directory permissions.
+More information is available in the system log.

 # Building into ngroot